ibexa/documentation-developer/docs/customer_management/cp_configuration.md

 ```

-You can override these settings if you have other Content Type
+You can override these settings if you have other Content Types
-that should be treated as a customer in the Back Office and Customer Portal.
+that should be treated as customers in the Back Office and Customer Portal.
 When viewing such Content in the Back Office and Customer Portal, you will be able to see e.g. the assigned Policies.

 ## Roles and Policies